 The cost of coverage depends on earnings and your business activities.
 To get an estimate of your premiums, see our insurable earnings and premium estimator for the construction industry.

 Yes, we set an annual maximum amount that you have to report as insurable earnings each year.
-See the current year’s maximum.
+The WSIB Maximum Insurable Earnings Ceiling for 2019 is $92,600..

 Your report and pay schedule may be monthly, quarterly or annually depending on your estimated annual total insurable earnings.
 See more on reporting and paying frequency.